Categories

 I’m no fan of ‘Fan of Amoory’ (2018)

-The most charitable description of Fan of Amoory is that it is well-meaning propaganda meant to exhort young boys to follow their dreams and work for them.
-In the glory of the UAE.
+The most charitable description of Fan of Amoory is that it is well-meaning propaganda meant to exhort young boys to follow their dreams and work to achieve them in the glory of the UAE.

 ‘Penalty’ (2019) a well-meaning film that stereotypes